AarshBatra/biteSizedAQ/README.md

 ------------------------------------------------------------------------

+## Project 12: Super Pollutants: The Double-Edged Sword of Air Pollution and Climate Change

+- Read the blog here.

+- Rmd for the blog can be found in the project’s respective folder number.
+Here is a quick link to access it.

 ## Project 11: Different Approaches, Consistent Findings: How Researchers Measure Air Pollution’s Toll on Life

 - Read the blog